March 25, 2019

 The Library of Congress has acquired “a trove of letters” by the famous artist Georgia O’Keeffe, according to Elizabeth Blair at NPR.
 What these long-lost letters elucidate is a woman deeply tied to nature, during a time of financial and artistic uncertainty.

 The letters were found in the closet of a recently purchased Santa Fe home, buried away in a box full of old Sunset Magazines.
-The home was owned by one of O’Keeffe’s friends, the widow of filmmaker Henwar Rodakiewicz.
+The home had been occupied by the widow of one of O’Keeffe’s friends, the filmmaker Henwar Rodakiewicz, the original recipient of the letters.

 One of the letters details O’Keeffe’s excitement and hesitation in taking on a new commission—a large flower painting for the legendary cosmetics executive Elizabeth Arden.
 It reads: